-The text of the bill below is as of Apr 6, 2005 (Passed Congress).
+The text of the bill below is as of Apr 6, 2005 (Received by the Senate).

 Whereas the Sikh faith was founded in the northern section of the Republic of India in the 15th century by Guru Nanak, who preached tolerance and equality for all humans;

 Whereas the Sikh faith began with a simple message of truthful living and the fundamental unity of humanity,